iimxinyi/SemCT-Quality/README.md

 Personal prompt *N*: `A majestic dog with striking blue eyes and a muscular build stands alert on a rocky cliff edge, its thick, wavy fur glowing in the golden hour sunlight.`

+## 8 Acknowledge
+[Stable Diffusion 3 Medium](https://huggingface.co/stabilityai/stable-diffusion-3-medium-diffusers/tree/main): It is a wonderful large vision model.

+[CLIP](https://openai.com/index/clip/): It is a neural network that connects text and images.

+[Sentence-Transformer](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2): It maps sentences & paragraphs to a 384 dimensional dense vector space and can be used for tasks like clustering or semantic search.

+[DistributedDiffusion](https://github.com/HongyangDu/DistributedDiffusion): It is the first work on inference sharing in wireless networks.